Azure-Samples/360iDev/README.md

 ###Validation…and Prizes!

-You can get these challenges validated by Miranda until the end of the conference or send over a screenshot of your completed app to mirluna@microsoft.com by EOD on 9/12/2013 to be entered into a drawing for a Jawbone Big Jambox.
+You can get these challenges validated at the Windows Azure booth by Miranda, Phil, or Chris until the end of the conference or send over a screenshot of your completed app to mirluna@microsoft.com by EOD on 9/12/2013 to be entered into a drawing for a Jawbone Big Jambox.

 You'll receive one entry for completing the challenge; two if you also complete the bonus challenge.